Andrea Ziltzer of Briarcliff Manor thought she was prepared for whatever the genetic

 The actress Angelina Jolie discovered that she too had the BRCA gene mutation, and like Andrea, chose a radical mastectomy.
 Singer, songwriter Melissa Etheridge, who also has breast cancer, criticized Jolie for removing her breasts before she had developed any signs of cancer.
 There is an 85% chance of getting the cancer if you have the gene mutation.
 Andrea believes that there is no right or wrong choice.
 Each woman or man must decide on his or her own course of action.
 (Men can get breast cancer as well.)

 Andrea cried all the way home after leaving the geneticist’s office, but it didn’t stop her from calling to make arrangements that very afternoon.
 Andrea has that kind of positive, problem-solving energy that kicked into high gear at the news.
 That very same day she had already made the arrangements to have a radical mastectomy on both breasts and she knew where and with whom she wanted to do the surgery.
 In her research she discovered that two of the surgeons who do the most prophylactic mastectomies in the country, happened to be in Dobbs Ferry and Tarrytown.
-Dr. Andrew Ashikari is a breast surgeon in Dobbs Ferry (St. John's Riverside Pavilion) Hospital; he and his father were among the first to perform nipple-sparing mastectomies.
+Dr. Andrew Ashikari is a breast surgeon in Dobbs Ferry (St. John’s Riverside Pavilion) Hospital; he and his father were among the first to perform nipple-sparing mastectomies.
 Dr. Andrew Salzberg, of the New York Group for Plastic Surgery, is the reconstructive plastic surgeon who pioneered a direct-to-implant reconstruction, meaning that the implant is put in at the same time that the mastectomy removes the breast tissue, avoiding the need for tissue expanders.
+Breast Cancer Treatment Services can help diagnose and treat patients who suffer the disease.

 “I immediately called Dr. Ashikari’s office for an appointment.
 That’s my personality; I have to take control.
 As much as breast cancer was a concern, Dr. Ashikari told me that he was actually more worried about ovarian cancer, which is hard to diagnose early and has a higher death rate.
 He suggested preventative surgery to take out my ovaries, which would drastically cut the risk of getting that cancer.
 I scheduled one for the next month.